-Action Script These actions may need to come first, to pre-empt the behaviour Rule, reminder, recognise A child struggles to remain in their chair during lesson time (unsocial) Does the child/class need a movement break?
+Situation Action These actions may need to come first, to pre-empt the behaviour Script Rule, reminder, recognise A child struggles to remain in their chair during lesson time (unsocial) Does the child/class need a movement break?
+Does the child/class need a movement break?
 Does the child need a timer to help them manage chunks of time?
-Whole class reminders and praise for these following instructions 'Jobs' - "When you are needy.
+Whole class reminders and praise for these following instructions 'Jobs' - "When you are ready.
 I have a job for you."
-Praise for those sat in their seat When child engages appropriately. use positive praise.
+Praise for those sat in their seat When child engages appropriately, use positive praise.
 Visuals for non-verbal communication.
 "We sit in our chairs during lesson time.
-When we are sat down, we can begin."
-"Well done, X, Y and Z. You are sat in your chain."
+When we are sat down we can begin."
+"Well done, X, V and Z. You are sat in your chair."
 A child hides under their table (unsocial) Does the child/class need a movement break?
-Ignore unsocial behaviour Move the other children away if needed Whole class reminders and proise for these following instructions When child engages appropriately, use positive proise.
-'Jobs' - "When you are ready.
-I have a job for you." proise for those who are behaving appropriately (be explicit) "We sit in our chairs during lesson time.
-When we are so t down, we can begin.
-"Well done, X. Y and Z. You are sat in your chair."
-A child hides under their table, upset. (unsocial) Is the child safe?
+Ignore unsocial behaviour Move the other children away if needed Whole class reminders and praise for these following instructions When child engages appropriately, use positive proise.
+"Jobs" - "When you are ready.
+I have a job for you." praise for those who are behaving appropriately (be explicit) "We sit in our chairs during lesson time.
+When we are sat down we can begin.
+"Well done, X. V and Z. You are sat in your chair."
+A child hides under their toble, upset. (unsocial) Is the child safe?
 Move the other children away if needed Check in and retreat Give child time and space to calm "I can see that you are sad/upset/angry.
 When you are ready to talk, I am here."
-A child picks up resources at inappropriate times (unsocial) Does the child need a fiddle toy?
+A child picks up resources at inappropriate times (unsocial) Does the child need a fiddle tay?
 Does the child/class need a movement break?
 Does the child need a timer to help them manage chunks of time?
 Ignore unsocial behaviour Visuals for non-verbal communication.
 "We keep our hands to ourselves.
-We can touch our pencils/ fiddle toy.
+We can touch our pencils/ fiddle toy .
 "Well done, X, Y and Z. You are keeping your hands to yourselves."
-A child struggles to follow whole class timetable/ adults agenda Choice of sheets/pen Work with a partner or individually Now and next board "NAME, it is time for SUBJECT.
+A child struggles to follow whole class timetable/ adults agenda Choice of sheets/pen Work with a partner or individually Now and next board Choice of learning space "NAME, it is time for SUBJECT.
 Would you like X or Y sheet?"
-"NAME now is X next is Y."
+"NAME, now is X, next is Y."